caladavid/Chatelity-mern-chat-app/README.md

 - Utilizes JWT for robust user login and access control.
 - Real-time communication is enabled through Socket.io, ensuring fast and smooth message delivery.
 - Displays the current online status of users using a combination of Socket.io and React Context.
-- Built with TailwindCSS and styled with Daisy UI for a sleek, mobile-friendly interface.
+- Built with TailwindCSS for a sleek, mobile-friendly interface.

 ## Technologies